idealparable/BibleQ/DidLazarusWriteJohn.md

 But Peter shows that he "feels the heat" (so to speak, in the cold, while trying to stay warm by the fire), so all the more, Lazarus would, when Peter denies Christ three times (specifically denies being a "disciple" of him, ironically, in John's wording in John 18:17,25, then denies being in Gethsemane in 26-27), as Christ foretold he would.

-That this unnamed disciple who is known to the high priest is only mentioned in John (the gospel), and the identity of the fisherman DiLoved with the Last Supper DiLoved (read on) makes it clear that anonymity and the word "disciple" are the author's mark, and all the evidence that the author is John (again read on for deets), makes it highly likely that this is the author expressing his own perspective.
+That this unnamed disciple who is known to the high priest is only mentioned in John (the gospel), and the identity of the fisherman DiscipleLoved with the Last Supper DiscipleLoved (read on) makes it clear that anonymity and the word "disciple" are the author's mark, and all the evidence that the author is John (again read on for deets), makes it highly likely that this is the author expressing his own perspective.

 Note again how detailed it is about specifically who moved where when: